Politics of Saint Helena: Executive branch

-The Executive Council consists of the governor, three ex officio officers (one, the attorney general, having no vote), and five elected members of the Legislative Council.
+The Executive Council consists of the governor, three ex officio officers (one, the attorney general, having no vote), and up to five elected members of the Legislative Council, including the Chief Minister, who serve as ministers.
 The monarch is the reigning monarch of the United Kingdom and is hereditary; the governor is appointed by the monarch on the advice of the British government.
 The chief secretary is the main advisor to the governor on the island and runs the administrative side of the government, which is based at The Castle in the capital, Jamestown.

-Currently, the five elected members of the Legislative Council (along with the committees they were selected to chair on) who now serves on the Executive Council are:
+Currently, the elected members of the Legislative Council who now serves on the Executive Council are: